The Little Mermaid (musical): Reimagining

 After the Broadway production underperformed at the box office and closed in 2009, director Glenn Casale was brought on to reinvent the musical for the 2012 Dutch production.
 He made changes to the score and book, adding the new song "Daddy's Little Angel" to replace "I Want the Good Times Back" (which gives Ursula and Triton a new backstory), and replacing the Heelys worn by the actors to introduce aerial effects and flying harnesses to create the illusion of being underwater.
 The new stage design was made by Bob Crowley, with the world above water made to look like a pop-up book, using cardboard waves and rocks.
 The character of Carlotta was entirely omitted in this version, leaving Grimsby with her lines, and Flounder was a teenager.
 Following the success of the Dutch production, Casale then worked with California Musical Theatre to present a regional production of the musical in the round.
-The various changes introduced by Casale in these productions have been incorporated into the official version of the show that Disney Theatrical currently licenses for regional and professional productions.
+The various changes introduced by Casale in these productions have been incorporated into the official version of the show that Disney Theatrical currently licenses for amateur and professional productions.